PratibhaBhattarai/pratibhabhattarai.github.io/README.md

 # Steps

-  # 1. Get the dataset
+1. Get the dataset
-  # 2. Data Exploration in Excel
+2. Data Exploration in Excel
-  # 3. Import the data into SQL Server
+3. Import the data into SQL Server
-  # 4. Clean data in SQL
+4. Clean data in SQL
-  # 5. Validate the data integrity with SQL
+5. Validate the data integrity with SQL
-  # 6. Create visualizations in Power BI
+6. Create visualizations in Power BI
-  # 7. Analyze and Interpret findings based on the insights
+7. Analyze and Interpret findings based on the insights
-  # 8. Documentation
+8. Documentation
-  # 9. Publish the project on GitHub Pages
+9. Publish the project on GitHub Pages

-#Data Exploration
+# Data Exploration

-##Initial Observation:
+## Initial Observation:

-    •	There are 4 columns that provide the necessary data we need.
+- There are 4 columns that provide the necessary data we need.
-    •	The first column has the influencers name and channel name separated by @ symbol.
+- The first column has the influencers name and channel name separated by @ symbol.
 We need to extract the influencers channel name.
-    •	The ER column has missing data.
+- The ER column has missing data.
 We will be using mean imputation to fill in the missing data values.
-    •	The dataset contains additional columns beyond what we need, so certain columns should be removed.
+- The dataset contains additional columns beyond what we need, so certain columns should be removed.

-#Data Cleaning
+# Data Cleaning
 The aim is to transform our dataset and make it ready for analysis by implementing the following steps:

 1. Remove unnecessary columns by only selecting the ones we need.
 2. Extract TikTok account names from the name column.
 3. Ensure all columns are correctly formatted (numeric values for followers, ER, and potential reach).
 4. Handle any missing or inconsistent data (blank engagement rate).
 5. Check for duplicates

-#Transform the data:
+# Transform the data:

 Categorized TikTok influencers into Low, Mid, and High based on their followers count to address missing Engagement Ratio values by imputing them with the average Engagement_ratio for each category.
 By grouping influencers into these categories, I calculated the mean Engagement_ratio for each group and used these values to fill in missing data.
 This approach ensures that influencers with missing ER values are assigned representative rates according to their follower size, thereby preserving the integrity of the data and providing a more accurate basis for analysis.

-'''Sql
+''' Sql
 /*
 Select required column
 extract the channel name from name column and cast the extracted column into VARCHAR(100).